What is a student credit card?

 If you prove yourself to be a trustworthy borrower, you could see your limit increase over time and some cards are specifically designed to help you build your credit rating.
 However, as your credit report is used by lenders to judge how much of a borrowing risk you are, those without a lot of positive borrowing history behind them are usually limited to cards with higher APR rates too, generally around the high teens or even over 20%.

 Student cards are often offered as part of a wider student account package with your bank.
 As such you might find there are certain freebies thrown in to sweeten the deal of giving them your business.
 You absolutely shouldn’t feel obliged to take out a credit card though.
 In fact, for most students, a zero percent overdraft is the cheapest way to borrow money.
 You should aim to reduce the debt significantly or ideally, pay the debt back completely before the interest kicks in.

 Can you budget?

 If your budgeting skills are seriously shaky and you can’t resist splurging money when you have it, a credit card could prove a very dangerous addition to your purse or wallet.
-With this in mind, it’s super important to be honest with yourself about your ability to borrow sensibly before you sign yourself up.
+With this in mind, it’s super important to be honest with yourself about your ability to borrow sensibly before you sign up.

 Whatever you spend on your credit card you will need to pay back.
 The only exception is if a parent has co-signed for your card, as they can then become liable.
 But do you really want to risk upsetting your nearest and dearest or harming your credit score?
 Making payments late or going over your credit limit will result in penalty fees being added to your account and could affect your ability to get credit for years to come.
 This can impact things like getting a mobile phone right through to taking out a mortgage.